DXHeroes/knowledge-base-content/practices/unhappy_clients.md

 ## Unhappy Clients Pitfalls

 -   In the case the issue's extent is really big, the project can become unprofitable.
--   Such cases are usually very time consuming and can delay of your other projects.
+-   Such cases are usually very time consuming and can delay your other projects.

 ## Resources for Unhappy Clients